 2.4 It is expected that the implementation of the recommendations made by PwC in its report will be completed on schedule by the end of 2023.
 The focus is currently on finalization of the delegations of authority for regional staff and completion and endorsement of regional strategies.

-2.5 Moving forward, the regional presence will be kept under continuous review through ITU’s internal governance and oversight mechanisms.
-This will comprise close oversight by the Field Operations Coordination Department of BDT (led by the Deputy to the Director), reviews of each region conducted as part of the annual workplan of ITU’s Internal Audit Unit (most recently, a review of the Africa region was conducted), and ongoing follow-up to Independent Management Advisory Committee (IMAC) actions.
-Any comprehensive review will require consideration and decision by the Council.
+2.5 Moving forward, the regional presence will be kept under continuous review.
+This will comprise close oversight by the BDT, ITU Internal Audit reviews (most recently, a review of the Africa region was conducted), and ongoing follow-up to Independent Management Advisory Committee (IMAC) recommendations.
+However, comprehensive reviews (similar to the PwC review) will be carried out at the request of Council.

 3 Establishment of an ITU area office for South Asia